dmwm/tutorials/environ/vm-setup.rst

 4. Log out

    Log out.
-You may optionally reboot the server, but it isn't necessary.
+It is also recommended to reboot the server, specially if you have resized partitions on the fly, but it isn't really necessary.

    If you use SSH persistent connections, be sure to terminate the master connection before logging in again.
 The commands in *step 2* modify